openbmc/openbmc-test-automation/CONTRIBUTING.md

 - Tags:

+  - Create a tag for every test suite with a tag name that represents the suite name as follows:

+    ```
+    Create a suite Tag name from test file name
+    Example:
+        Suite:  test_boot_progress_code.robot

+        Force Tags    Boot_Progress_Code
+    ```

   - Create a tag for every test case with a tag name that mirrors the test case name as follows: